Exporting photos into a new

 Figure 2 - Selecting a folder

-Having selected the folder(s) that we want to
+Having selected the folder(s) that

 export